alex-lotz/Sandbox/README.md

-# Getting started with open62541 library
+# Getting started with the open62541 library

 #### Arranging prerequisites